math-kuanyang/math-kuanyang.github.io/_pages/about.md

 ---

 ### Biography
 I am Kuan, Postgraduate Student in Mathematics and Computational Finance in University of Oxford.
 I have received a Bachelor’s degree with Honors in Mathematics from Cuiying Honors College, Lanzhou University.

-My current attempt is mathematical modelling for dynamical systems based on stochastic and PDE methods.
-With stochastic methods, I have worked on theoretical part of device physics.
-I simulated the [migration of particles based on drift-diffusion models](/publications/), based on which we revealed the mechanism of the resistive switching behaviour in selected devices.
-For [computational finance](/portfolio/signature/), I am working on prediction and analysis of random behavior in stock market through stochastic methods, such as signature method and statistical learning.
-This has been supported and collaborated with TaiLong Bank for developping trading strategy for bonds.
-The [spectral theory project](portfolio/portfolio-1/) is an experience in the area of PDE and dynamical systems.
-It casts me a straightforward angle to understand dynamics and systems by characteristics such as eigenvalues.
-It is also a powerful tool to formulate and compute complicated systems with irregular boundary and conditions.

-My undergraduate education supports me with solid foundation and equips me with clear mathematical logic.
-I am grateful to many professors that have ever supported me.
-Not only knowledge, but they give me enthusiasm to explore mathematically.
+Currently, I am a Quant Research Intern on Global Systematic Trading Desk at [Schonfeld](https://www.schonfeld.com), and my main coverage are rates and commodities.

+My research interests are stochastic control and optimization.
+I also have solid basis in stochastic process, dynamical systems (PDE), probability and calculus.

+For industry, I have worked in assets including rates and commodities futures and crypto.
+I am particularly interested in market making and statistical arbitrage area.
+Strategies I am curious about including delta netural and trend following.

+I code based on C++, KDB/Q, Python.

 ### Grants
 1. [Hui-Chun Chin and Tsung-Dao Lee Chinese Undergraduate Research Endowment](https://en.wikipedia.org/wiki/Tsung-Dao_Lee#Educational_activities), Study on stochastic and machine-learning modelling for application in physics, (PI, No. LZU-JZHJJ2239, Value: CNY 35,000 = GBP 4,000)